-Idyllic and charming, El Faro is best known locally for the iconic lighthouse that gives it its name.
-Perched on a jutting peninsula two kilometres west of Fuengirola, El Faro offers some of the finest Mediterranean views that can be found anywhere on the coast.
+Idyllic and charming.
+The area is known as El Faro because of its iconic lighthouse.
+Perched on a jutting peninsula two kilometres west of Fuengirola.
+Most importantly El Faro offers some of the finest Mediterranean views that can be found anywhere on the coast.

-One glimpse down towards the beach and you soon see why: the normally golden sands that characterise the Costa del Sol are broken here with sharp rocks, making for some exceptional rock-pooling.
-Children of all nationalities are especially drawn to the shore here, armed with nets and buckets, and a desire to catch the biggest crab possible.
+The normally golden sands that characterize the Costa del Sol are broken here with sharp rocks.
+This makes for some exceptional rock-pooling.
+Children of all nationalities are especially drawn to the shore here.
+The children come down armed with nets and buckets.
+They just want to catch the biggest crabs possible.

-Either side of the rocky section are fine beaches that are rather tightly penned-in by the highway, but peaceful enough once the iPod’s in place and a good book has grabbed your attention.
+At either side of the rocky section of El Faro there are fine beaches.
+The beaches are at the side of the highway.
+However it is peaceful enough once the iPod’s in place.
+Above all you need a good book to grab your attention.

 Near the western end of the beach are a handful of restaurants and small bars, all affordable and mostly Spanish in atmosphere, service and cuisine.

-In the evenings, the local beachfront bars are welcoming and will stay open late if the numbers demand it, and the restaurants are just as inviting, but for anything more you are going to need to head into Fuengirola or take the slightly lengthier journey west to Marbella.
+In the evenings, the local beachfront bars are welcoming and will stay open late if the numbers demand it.
+The restaurants are just as inviting.
+If you wish for a little more nightlife you are going to need to head into Fuengirola or take the slightly lengthier journey west to Marbella.